samuel-jimenez/GramEditor/docs/src/development/windows.md

 ## Installing from msys2

-Tehanu does not support unofficial MSYS2 Tehanu packages built for Mingw-w64.
+Gram does not support unofficial MSYS2 Gram packages built for Mingw-w64.
 Please report any issues you may have with [mingw-w64-zed](https://packages.msys2.org/base/mingw-w64-zed) to [msys2/MINGW-packages/issues](https://github.com/msys2/MINGW-packages/issues?q=is%3Aissue+is%3Aopen+zed).

 Please refer to [MSYS2 documentation](https://www.msys2.org/docs/ides-editors/#zed) first.